systematic-nihr/systematic-nihr.github.io/docs/people-insight/persona-set.md

 The persona set is produced and validated with system stakeholders.
 It reflects our [principals for person mapping](principles-person-maps.md):

-**Dimensional & diverse.** We use a framework based on the dimensions of the person maps to consider extreme-mainstream dimensions across personhood, health, and patienthood.
+**Dimensional & diverse.** We use a framework based on the dimensions of the person maps to consider extreme-mainstream dimensions across person, context, health and patienthood.
 The lived experience personas selected represent different extremes and mainstreams across these dimensions.

 <div class="grid" markdown>